Can 013 easily be reached by public transport?

 In the Main Hall we even have a platform with wheelchair places.
 With this platform we can guarantee disabled people to have a perfect view on the stage.
-Please note, we only have a limited amount of space on this platform.
-Are you pregnant, do you have a sports injury or another medical reason that you can't stand for a long period of time?
-Please mail to email@example.com and we'll arrange a chair for you (again, we only have a limited amount.)
+Please note, we only have a limited amount of space available on this platform.
+Are you pregnant, do you have a sports injury or another medical reason that prohibits you from standing for a long period of time?
+Please mail to firstname.lastname@example.org and we'll arrange a chair for you (again, we only have a limited amount.)
 A companion may take place on the wheelchair platform if there is enough room.
-If the platform is full, the accompanist can take place besides/behind the platform.
+When the platform is full, the accompanying partner can take place next to/behind the platform.
 If wheelchair tickets are sold out, you're still welcome in 013, but we cannot guarantee a place with a good view on the stage.
 In our smaller room, Jupiler Hall, we do not have a platform.
 But we do want to look into your situation to see what we can do for you.
-So please mail us to firstname.lastname@example.org.
+So please mail us to email@example.com.

 Live concerts, dance and club nights, large festivals such as Roadburn en WOO HAH, and non-music programming: you will encounter it all at the renewed 013, the largest pop venue in the Netherlands in the heart of Tilburg.
 013 is THE venue for pop and dance culture in the broadest sense of the word.
 Born out of a fusion between the Tilburg organisations Noorderligt, Bat Cave and MuzieKantenWinkel, the pop venue opened its doors in November 1998.
 After a short but thorough refurbishment, 013 reopened in November 2015: larger and more pioneering than ever.